smf-steve/mips_subroutine/mips_subroutine.md

          Future options include:
            - float:   a single precision real number (the value of $f0)
-           - double:  a double precision real number (the value of $f0-$f1()
+           - double:  a double precision real number (the value of $f0-$f1

-         Array data types are also support (the value of $v0 is the address of the array) (the value of $v1 needs to be the length of the array)
+         Array data types are also to be supported
+           - the value of $v0 is the address of the array
+           - the value of -4($v0) holds the actual length of the array
              - int[n]:   an array of integers
              - long[n]:  an array of long integers
              - char[n]:  an array of characters
              - float[n]:  an array of single precision real numbers
              - double[n]: an array of double precision real numbers (where n is a number)

-      -s : summarize the execution of the program e.g., sub(1,2,3) returns $v0

       -r reg_list: dump the registers in the reg_list